CUPERTINO, CA, 2018

 Super Amazeballs Bionic Processor

 Was the last processor Bionic?
 Oh it was?
 Well this one is 33% more bionic.
 It's an A12.
 What was the last one, an A11?
 Hahaha.
-What a piece of shit.
-This one's better
+What a piece of crap.
+This one goes up to 12.

 Charges Wirelessly, At Some Point